HOW MUCH DOES IT COST?

 What time can I register or check-in?

 The event will go on whether it rains or not.
-If its raining, then the outdoor parts of the event will be moved indoors on site at the Saint John Paul II National Shrine.
+If it rains, then the outdoor parts of the event will be moved indoors on site at the Saint John Paul II National Shrine.

 What if it rains?